ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

     - **CanNotDelte**. read and modify. (lock type: DELETE)
     - **ReadOnly**. only read

-Azure Blueprints
-- enables you to define the set of standard Azure resources that your organization requires
-- ie. you can define a blueprint that specifies that a certain resource lock must exist.
-Azure Blueprints can automatically replace the resource lock if that lock is removed.

 Tags, is useful for:
 - Resource management
 - Cost management and optimization